 Mikel Shilling - Business and Technology Application Analyst.
 He is developing and maintaining several secure USDA/APHIS applications.

 Ann Smittu Joseph - Business and Technology Application Analyst

-Clarissa Spencer - Administrative Support Associate for the Southern IPM Center.
+Clarissa Spencer - Administrative Support Associate for the CIPM.
 Performs administrative and office support activities for CIPM staff including the Director and Associate Directors.

 Karl Suiter - Assistant Director - CIPM